Moscow: Education

-There are 452 libraries in the city, including 168 for children.
+The city contains 452 libraries, including 168 for children.
 The Russian State Library, founded in 1862, is the national library of Russia.
-The library is home to over 275 km of shelves and 42 million items, including over 17 million books and serial volumes, 13 million journals, 350,000 music scores and sound records, and 150,000 maps, making it the largest library in Russia and one of the largest in the world.
-Items in 247 languages account for 29% of the collection.
+This library contains more than 275 km of shelves and 42 million items—including more than 17 million books and serial volumes, 13 million journals, 350,000 music scores and sound records, and 150,000 maps—making it the country's largest library and one of the world's largest.
+Items in 247 languages other than Russian account for 29% of the library's collection.

 The State Public Historical Library, founded in 1863, is the largest library specialising in Russian history.
 Its collection contains four million items in 112 languages, mostly on Russian and world history, heraldry, numismatics, and the history of science.

-In regard to primary and secondary education, in 2011, Clifford J. Levy of The New York Times wrote, "Moscow has some strong public schools, but the system as a whole is dispiriting, in part because it is being corroded by the corruption that is a post-Soviet scourge.
+On the subject of primary and secondary education, journalist Clifford J. Levy of The New York Times newspaper wrote in 2011:

+Moscow has some strong public schools, but the system as a whole is dispiriting, in part because it is being corroded by the corruption that is a post-Soviet scourge.
 Parents often pay bribes to get their children admitted to better public schools.
-There are additional payoffs for good grades."
+There are additional payoffs for good grades.